30 Jun 2019

 Now in Singapore, I think many people think that Christianity or coming to church becoming a Christian is a good way to getting a good life here.
 Many people think that following Jesus is a formula to success, to health, to prosperity, to wealth, to have a good family.
 After all, many Christians seem to do well in this life, in this Singapore.

-They have respectable jobs. a lot of them are university graduates.
+They have respectable jobs.
+A lot of them are university graduates.
 I'm quoting from a survey- General Household Survey in 2015.
 Many people think that becoming a Christian is a good way to find a good life here.
 And that is not helped when even preachers tell you, “If you become a Christian, you get healthy, you get wealthy, you get successful.”

-“Who are these preachers?” you say.
+“Who are these preachers?”
+You say.
 Well, for example, some of you might have heard about Pastor Kong Hee.
 He … I'm told will be released from jail in about two months’ time, but he preached a sermon some years ago entitled, “Was Jesus Poor?”

 His main point is to prove that Jesus wasn't poor.
 In fact, Jesus was quite rich!
 And therefore if you follow Jesus, you will be rich like Jesus.
 You get the logic?
 So many people, I think without him preaching this, somehow believe that, “If I come to church, if I'm a Christian, life will be good.
 I'll be rich.
 I'll be successful.
 I'll be fulfilled.”

 When anyway, let's listen to what he said.
 I … I listen to the sermon, it's still available on YouTube, you better listen before it's taken down.
-Anyway, I heard it on YouTube, I took down some notes and quotes and this is what he said, “The idea of a Jesus who is so poor that he was a destitute, have been repeated so often that many people, including Christians, have accepted it as gospel truth.”
+So, anyway, I heard it on YouTube, I took down some notes and quotes and this is what he said, “The idea of a Jesus who is so poor that he was a destitute, have been repeated so often that many people, including Christians, have accepted it as gospel truth.”

 He goes on to say, “But if you study the Bible very carefully, you'll realize Jesus was never poor in his 33 1/2 years of earthly ministry.”
 “You'll always have what you believe,” he says.
 “If you believe Jesus isn't poor, you are able to break through out of poverty and come into God's abundance and prosperity.
 When we study the Bible and read of the heroes of faith, most of them were very wealthy - Abraham, Isaac, Jacob, David …”